 When examining TNFi discontinuation by cause, patients in the ≥75 cohort receiving TNFi monotherapy were 34% less likely to discontinue TNFi due to inefficacy compared to patients receiving TNFi methotrexate combination [HR 0·66 (0.43 to 0·99) p=0·04].
 This finding was not seen in the younger cohort.
 Patients <75 years old receiving TNFi monotherapy were 6% more likely to discontinue TNFi due to inefficacy compared to patients receiving TNFi methotrexate, although this was not statistically significant.
 When examining TNFi discontinuation due to adverse events, patients in both age groups were more likely to discontinue therapy when prescribed TNFi monotherapy compared to TNFi methotrexate combination [≥75 HR 1·41 (1·02 to 1·96) p=0·04] and <75 HR 1·21 (1·11 to 1·32) p<0·001] (table 2 and figure 2).

+There were no meaningful differences in point estimates from complete case analysis and those obtained using the imputed data (Supplementary table 2).
+All results remained significant in the multivariable analyses.
+The propensity score model also had minimal influence on the point estimates, but the confidence included 1, indicating there may not sufficient evidence to conclude the observed difference is reliable in the over 75’s.
+(Supplementary table 3).

 Analyses investigating other TNFi/csDMARD combinations identified a greater risk of discontinuing TNF blockade in the <75 cohort if co-prescribed leflunomide compared to methotrexate [all cause: adjHR 1·22 (1·08 to 1.38) p=0·001, and adverse event: adjHR 1·36 (1·13 to 1·63) p=0·001].
 Patients in this younger cohort were also less likely to discontinue anti-TNF if co-prescribed two csDMARDs compared with methotrexate alone [all cause: adjHR 0·86 (0·79 to 0·94) p<0·001, and adverse event: adjHR 0·85 (0·74 to 0·98) p=0·02] (Supplementary table 5).